 Let’s start by taking a look at what a branded search should look like:

-Those results didn’t happen automatically – I had to optimize each of those properties to rank for my brand’s keywords.
+Those results don’t happen automatically – I had to optimize each of those properties to rank for our brand’s keywords.

 If you look at the ranked properties, you’ll notice 2 things:

 #2 is key.
 Here’s a breakdown of each’s Domain Authority (DA):

 Since they’re so high, Google has a ton of trust in them (TOO much).

 That means you can rank them by blasting them with really bad links.